milad-hub/deprecated-tracker/README.vscode.md

 ## Requirements

 - VS Code 1.74.0 or newer
-- TypeScript project with `tsconfig.json`
+- TypeScript project with `tsconfig.json` or JavaScript project with `jsconfig.json`

 ## License